jterrats/profiler/messages/profiler.retrieve.md

 When enabled, filters out all metadata components that belong to managed packages (identified by namespace prefixes like "namespace**ComponentName").
 This helps avoid errors when retrieving profiles that reference components from uninstalled or inaccessible managed packages.
 Custom objects ending in "**c" are always included even with this flag.

+# flags.force.summary

+Force full retrieve, bypassing incremental optimization.

+# flags.force.description

+When enabled, skips the incremental retrieve optimization and always performs a full retrieve of all specified metadata.
+Use this flag if you suspect local metadata is out of sync or if incremental retrieve is causing issues.

+# flags.dry-run.summary

+Preview what would be retrieved without executing the retrieve.

+# flags.dry-run.description

+When enabled, shows a detailed preview of what metadata would be retrieved without actually executing the retrieve operation.
+Useful for verifying the scope of a retrieve before making changes.
+Combines well with incremental retrieve to see what has changed.

 # examples

 - Retrieve all profiles with metadata (without FLS):